michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/pre-trip-meetingevent.md

 ---

-**CREW ROLES:**
+### **Crew Roles**

-ON THIS SUMMER’S MISSION TRIP: Crews are typically made up of six people; four or five teenagers and one or two adults.
+**ON THIS SUMMER’S MISSION TRIP**\: Crews are typically made up of six people; four or five teenagers and one or two adults.
 You will most likely be on a crew with people from different churches‑it’s a great chance to make new friends\!
 Each crew member fills one of these roles:

 * BREAK MAKER—Gathers lunch items and water for the crew.
 The break maker also schedules break times and makes sure the crew drinks plenty of water.
 * PROGRESS REPORTER—Reports back each day to mission trip staff about the crew’s project progress.